-- Functions: The five high level Functions are Identify, Detect, Protect, Respond and Recover.
-These five Functions not only apply to cyber risk management but risk management at large.
+- Functions: The five high-level Functions are Identify, Detect, Protect, Respond and Recover.
+These five Functions apply not only to cyber risk management but risk management at large.

 - Categories: There are 23 categories split across the five functions.
-Categories cover the breadth of cybersecurity objectives (cyber, physical, personnel and business outcomes) while not being overly detailed.
+Categories cover the breadth of cybersecurity objectives (cyber, physical, personnel, and business outcomes) while not being overly detailed.